Case studies

 See: Frissen, T. (2021).
 Internet, the great radicalizer?
 Exploring relationships between seeking for online extremist materials and cognitive radicalization in young adults.
 Computers in Human Behavior, 114, 106549.

-The aim of the research project was to use non-invasive electroencephalogram (EEG) to identify brain regions responsible for storing and reproducing numbers, images and geodata.
-This could, for example, enable physically impaired persons to interact better with their environment, to carry out banking transactions by thought and without further input devices, or to communicate with other persons.
-The reliability of the extracted data has improved continuously during the experiments.
-However, if the technology is further developed, sensitive information could also be extracted in this way in the future, including passwords and bank data by means of harmless stimuli, so that misuse would be possible.
+The aim of the research projects is to use electroencephalography to identify and read out brain regions that are responsible for motor commands and the storage and reproduction of numbers, images and geodata.
+This could, for example, enable physically impaired people to interact better with machines, carry out banking transactions without manual input or communicate with other people.
+The reliability of the data read out is constantly improving.
+However, sensitive information such as passwords could one day be read out in this way using specific stimuli and people could even be improperly influenced.

 This research project wants to further develop a deep learning algorithm to identify patterns in facial images.
 The project plans to train the algorithm using photos of openly homosexual and heterosexual individuals so that it can analyse other portrait photos to predict sexual orientation.
 The benefit of the project according to researchers is to find out how deep learning algorithms connect data and what reference points they select to make predictions.
 Purported additional benefits are furthering our understanding of the physiological correlates and origins of human sexual orientation and the limits of human perception.
 The risk of malicious application lies in the possible illegal acquisition of sensitive personal data using the biometrics of individuals, for example in countries in which homosexuality is criminalised.
 This research also opens the doors to racial profiling and is reminiscent of racial hygiene research under National Socialism using physiognomies.
 Highly developed deep learning algorithms of this kind could also be used to group people according to their consumer or voting behaviour or their criminal history.